-wainerdirichard Richard E. Wainerdi, President Emeritus of Texas Medical Center, served as President and Chief Executive Officer of Texas Medical Center from 1984 through 2012.
-Prior to that, he was President of Gulf Research & Development Company, Gulf Oil Corporation.
-He served Texas A&M University in scientific and academic affairs from 1957 to 1977, and founded A&M’s Nuclear Science Center, Activation Analysis Research Laboratory, German Synfuels Technology Retrieval Program, Center for Energy and Mineral Resources, and a number of other programs including the University’s College of Medicine.
+Richard E. Wainerdi, President Emeritus of the Texas Medical Center, served as President and Chief Executive Officer from 1984 through 2012.
+Prior to that, he was President of Gulf Research & Development Company, a subsidiary of Gulf Oil Corporation.
+He served Texas A&M University in scientific and academic affairs from 1957 to 1977 and founded A&M’s Nuclear Science Center, Activation Analysis Research Laboratory, German Synfuels Technology Retrieval Program, Center for Energy and Mineral Resources, and several other programs, including the University’s College of Medicine.

 Dr. Wainerdi is Distinguished Adjunct Professor, Wiess School of Natural Sciences, and Distinguished Adjunct Professor of Engineering, George R. Brown School of Engineering at Rice University.
 He is also an Adjunct Professor in multiple disciplines at Baylor College of Medicine, University of Texas Dental Branch, University of Texas Houston Health Science Center, Texas A&M University and MD Anderson Cancer Center.